The product consists of three components:

 All components of IPHost Network Monitor use the Firebird 2.5 relational database to store the monitoring configuration and data.
 The Firebird server is installed as part of the product; it runs in application mode (not as a service) and does not interfere with other copies of Firebird that can be installed on your system.
 The Firebird server is started and stopped automatically.
 It is possible to run custom SQL queries on the monitoring information; if you would like to run custom queries, please contact email@example.com to obtain a database schema.

-The monitoring service performs nightly database backup at 1:50 AM; the backup file has the same name as the database file with the .gbak suffix added.
-In case of an unlikely database failure, the service restores the database from backup automatically when it starts.
+In case of an unlikely database failure, the service restores the database from the latest backup file automatically when it starts.
 The client will also detect database failures and will ask if the database should be recovered from backup.
-If you start recovery, the client will display the progress dialog.
+In this case you will be able to choose a backup file to restore database from.
 Database recovery is a lengthy process; it can take a few minutes or a few hours if the database file is huge.
 Once the recovery process is started, please allow it to finish and don’t interrupt it.

 The system uses three TCP ports.
 By default, the Firebird server runs on TCP port 3055; the monitoring client and monitoring service exchange information over TCP port 3056, and the Web interface is served on port 8084, and, optionally, on port 443 over HTTPS.
 Initial port numbers are selected automatically by the installer.
 You can change the Web interface ports on the Web Interface page of the Settings dialog in the monitoring client.
 The service and database ports are listed on the System page and can be modified as described there.